Mortar (masonry): Ordinary Portland cement mortar

 In the United States and other countries, five standard types of mortar (available as dry pre-mixed products) are generally used for both new construction and repair.
 Strengths of mortar change based on the mix ratio for each type of mortar, which are specified under the ASTM standards.

 These premixed mortar products are designated by one of the five letters, M, S, N, O, and K. Type M mortar is the strongest, and Type K the weakest.

 The mix ratio is always expressed by volume of $\text{Portland cement : lime : sand}$.

-These type letters are apparently taken from the alternate letters of the words "MaSoN wOrK".
+These type letters are taken from the alternate letters of the words "MaSoN wOrK".

 Polymer cement mortar

 Polymer cement mortars (PCM) are the materials which are made by partially replacing the cement hydrate binders of conventional cement mortar with polymers.
 The polymeric admixtures include latexes or emulsions, redispersible polymer powders, water-soluble polymers, liquid thermoset resins and monomers.
 Although they increase cost of mortars when used as an additive, they enhance properties.
 Polymer mortar has low permeability that may be detrimental to moisture accumulation when used to repair a traditional brick, block or stone wall.
 It is mainly designed for repairing concrete structures.
 The use of recovered plastics in mortars is being researched and is gaining ground.
 Depolymerizing PET to use as a polymeric binder to enhance mortars is actively being studied.